O1OOOO1O/GTLibc/Readme.md

 ## Error/Exception Handling :

-All the error/exception handling is done by library itself like if you tried read or write from **Invalid Memory section** or if process id,game handle/HWND are invalid  it will automatically handle error and exits application with error code.
-So you don't have to check for any error.
+All the error/exception handling is done by library itself like if you tried read or write from **Invalid Memory section** or if process id,game handle/HWND are invalid  it will automatically handle error.So you don't have to check for any error by yourself

 ![game_not_found](https://github.com/haseeb-heaven/GTLibc/blob/master/resources/game_not_found.jpg?raw=true "")